For parents and carers

 If you’re concerned about a friend or another parent, it’s good to know that there are places that can help.

-If you are worried about their baby or toddler’s physical health, mental health, or about how the relationship between a parent and their infant or toddler is developing, you might suggest that they talk to their Maternal and Child Health Nurse, local doctor (their GP), or a doctor that just looks after children (a paediatrician).
+If you are worried about their infants’s physical health, mental health, or about how the relationship between a parent and their infant is developing, you might suggest that they talk to their Maternal and Child Health Nurse, local doctor (their GP), or a doctor that just looks after children (a paediatrician).
 These health professionals can help in identifying difficulties and working out whether a specialist infant mental health referral may be helpful.

 If you are worried about a parent’s own mental health, there are lots of resources that can help mothers and fathers during the time before and after a baby is born (the antenatal and perinatal periods).
 They may be experiencing depression, anxiety, or other mental health difficulties.
 It is important they get professional help early.
 Good places to start include suggesting they talk to their local doctor (a GP).